 - Chop the apple skins and add them to salad.

 - Add to smoothies or muesli.

-If you’re looking for a bit more of a project, check out these five more clever ways to use leftover apple peels.
+If you’re looking for more of a project, check out some more ways to use leftover apple peels below.

 1. Apple Peels as Fruit Chips

 You can eat apple chips by themselves or add them as a crunchy topping to salads, smoothie bowls, or muesli.
 Apple chips are often made with apple slices, but you don’t need the flesh of the fruit to make this healthy snack.
 You can easily make them using only apple skins.
 Here’s what to do:

 - Cut the apple peels into relatively even-sized pieces.